 Artificial Flowers & Plants Trading License in Dubai: Cost and Requirements

 The global artificial flowers and plants market continues to expand rapidly, driven by rising demand from hospitality, retail, events, and interior design sectors.
 Dubai sits at the heart of this trade, serving as a gateway between Asian manufacturers and markets across the Middle East, Africa, and Europe.
-For entrepreneurs and businesses looking to capitalise on this opportunity, obtaining an Artificial Flowers & Plants Trading Licence at Dubai South Business Hub Free Zone offers a straightforward, cost-effective route to market.
+For entrepreneurs and businesses looking to capitalise on this opportunity, obtaining an Artificial Flowers & Plants Trading License at Dubai South Business Hub Free Zone offers a straightforward, cost-effective route to market.

-What the Licence Covers
+What the License Covers

-Permitted activities under this licence typically include:
+Permitted activities under this license typically include:

 Wholesale and retail trading of artificial flowers and plants